 Fruit achene, compressed; pappus copious, white, 9 mm long.

 Seeds, 3 mm long, 2 mm wide, are equipped with a small parachute of hairs, that can carry them over large distances in strong winds.

 Bhursalae plant can provide edible leaves from spring to autumn season of the year.

 Tender young leaves and stem tops of bhursalae plant can be eaten raw or cooked.
 These young shoots are used as salad and the whole plant cooked as a vegetable like spinach.
 The young leaves have a mild agreeable flavor.
 It is recommended to remove bitter-tasting milky juice before cooking.

-Bhursalae young shoot vegetable:
+Bhursalae young shoot and mushroom vegetable: